kobotoolbox/docs/source/date_time.md

 There are 3 different date and time question types in KoboToolbox: “Date”, “Time” and “Date and time”.

-The “Date” question type is for capturing date values, for example on a question like “What is your date of birth?”
-In both KoboCollect and Enketo web forms, a calendar-style date picker will be shown for selecting the date.
+The “Date” question type is for capturing date values, for example when asking for date of birth, etc. In both KoboCollect and Enketo web forms, a calendar-style date picker will be shown for selecting the date.

 The “Time” question type is for capturing time values, for example on a question